What Is a Power Law? Discovering Scale Invariance with Real Examples

 Mouse, Rat, Cat, and Dog are all crushed into the bottom-left corner while Elephant dominates

-With the help of the graph, we immediately see the problem: Mouse, Rat, Cat, and Dog are all crushed into the bottom-left corner while Elephant dominates.
+With the help of the graph, we immediately see the problem: data for small animals are packed into the bottom-left corner while Elephant are on the other side of the scale.
+We can’t zoom on small animals without “loosing” larger ones.
 That’s exactly the visual motivation for switching to another scaling.

 Step 2: Try log-linear.
 Does it straighten?